justinmnge/pong/README.md

 # README
-A recreation of the timeless classic, **Pong!**.
+A re-creation of the timeless classic, **Pong!**.
 Challenge a computer-controlled opponent in this endless tennis-style game.
 Test your reflexes and timing as you attempt to outscore the AI in this addictive back-and-forth battle.

 ![pong](https://github.com/user-attachments/assets/c8f14d2f-6fba-4ab4-945c-7ae0ac2d32e1)